 Notably, the GI Bill may cover the cost of public, in-state tuition and fees.
 The GI Bill rates for private and foreign colleges and universities is capped (this cap changes from year to year).
 The GI Bill also provides students with money for housing, books, supplies, and even moving expenses if they are moving from a rural part of the country.

-Frequently asked questions
+Frequently asked questions about scholarships for veterans

 Are there grants for veterans applying for college?